-2.0 With approval from the local governing board, Willows Intermediate School (WIS) has developed a written Title I Parent and Family Engagement Policy with input from parents and family members of participating children.
+2.0 With approval from the local governing board, Murdock Elementary School/ (MES) has developed a written Title I Parent and Family Engagement Policy with input from parents and family members of participating children.

-WIS developed a written Title I Parent and Family Engagement Policy with input from parents and family members of participating children through collaboration at their English Language Advisory Committee, School Site Council, and other leadership committees.
+MES developed a written Title I Parent and Family Engagement Policy with input from parents and family members of participating children through collaboration at their English Language Advisory Committee, School Site Council, and other leadership committees.

-The school has distributed the policy to parents and family members of children served under Title I, Part A (EC Section 11503; 20 United States Code [U.S.C.]
-Section [§] 6318[b][1-4]
+The school has distributed the policy to parents and family members of children served under Title I, Part A (EC Section 11503; 20 United States Code (U.S.C.)
+Section [§]6318[b](I-4)])

 The policy is distributed to families through the annual notification, all-call messages, site newsletters, student-family handbooks, and posted on the district's website.
-The policy is distributed in the following committees to review and get feedback from parents and community:
+The policy is distributed in the following committees for review, and to get feedback from parents and community:

-- English Learner Advisory/Migrant Education/Title I Parent Meeting - In Aeries when parents register their child in school (Aeries Parent portal) - On the district webpage - 2.1 Involvement of Parents in the Title I Program
+- English Learner Advisory/Migrant Education/Title I Parent Meeting - Put in every student's "First Day Packet" - In Aeries when parents register their child in school (Aeries Parent portal) - On the school site webpage - 2.1 Involvement of Parents in the Title I Program